-Company History - the story behind our continued expansion in London and Birmingham.
+Company History - the story behind our continued expansion in London, Birmingham and Manchester.

 etc.venues started life in 1992 when its entrepreneurial founder Sally Wilton, frustrated by the poor quality of training venues decided she could do better – as with so many success stories, life started very simply with a small hard working team inspired to make a difference.

 Our first venue, Avonmouth House, was opened in South London and was an instant hit – awards poured in and new venues were opened across London.
 By 2006 the business had 6 venues, sales of £9m and an impressive client base of public and private organisations.

 All entrepreneurs get itchy feet and in June 2006 Sally handed over to Alastair Stewart who, backed by Dunedin Capital Partners, arrived to lead the next stage of the company’s expansion.
 Millions have been invested in new venues and upgrading and expanding the existing venues, with recent openings focusing more on larger conferences and events with adjacent exhibition space.